litespeedtech/lscache-joomla/README.md

     <IfModule LiteSpeed>
     CacheLookup on
-    ## Uncomment the following directives if you has a separate mobile view
+    ## Uncomment the following directives if you have a separate mobile view
     RewriteEngine On
     RewriteCond %{HTTP_USER_AGENT} Mobile|Android|Silk/|Kindle|BlackBerry|Opera\ Mini|Opera\ Mobi [NC] RewriteRule .* - [E=Cache-Control:vary=ismobile]
     </IfModule>

-If you need generate latest package from the latest souce code in github, you can run *buildPackage.sh* from *package* folder.
+If you need to generate the latest package from the most recent source code in GitHub, you can run *buildPackage.sh* from the *package* folder.

 Configuration